liquidmetal-dev/getting-started/demos/static-equinix/slides.md

 # Welcome to Liquid Metal

 ## In this demo...
-- Overview of Liquid Metal components running on Equinix
+- Overview of Liquid Metal components
 - Creating a management CAPI cluster in a local kinD
 - Creating a workload Bare Metal cluster via CAPMVM (cluster api provider microvm)

-## Not in this demo...
-- Bootstrapping Liquid Metal hosts from scratch, that is another demo :)
+- Static, not dynamic, placement

+## Assumed knowledge
+- Cluster API (CAPI)

 ---